NixOS/nix.dev/maintainers/working_groups/learning_journey/tutorial-workflow.md

 Follow the [how to write a tutorial][tutorial_guide] guide and adhere to the [style guide][style_guide] while writing to follow conventions used throughout the rest of the site's documentation and make review less labor intensive for maintainers.

 Submit a PR with a draft of the tutorial using the [tutorial template][tutorial_template], placing the draft in the `source/tutorials/learning-journey`.
-The PR should be opened against the `learning-journey` branch.
 At this point the draft will receive editorial review from @zmitchell and technical review from @infinisil or @roberth.

 The draft will become an official tutorial if it passes review.